 Honors and Awards

-- Recognized in The Best Lawyers in America© in the field of Real Estate Law, 2018
+- Recognized in The Best Lawyers in America (BL Rankings), Land Use and Zoning Law, Real Estate Law, 2018 – Present

-- Selected to the North Carolina Rising Stars list by Super Lawyers, 2013 - 2017
+- Selected to the North Carolina Rising Stars list by Super Lawyers (Thomson Reuters) in Land Use/Zoning, Real Estate, Business Litigation, 2013 – 2017

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.